kgptapps/consolelogpipe/README.md

 ```
 Use https://www.npmjs.com/package/@kansnpms/console-log-pipe-client package to integrate browser console logs to the CLI console.
 Only the port parameter is required.

+For storage monitoring, use https://www.npmjs.com/package/@kansnpms/console-log-pipe-storage-beta to track cookies, localStorage, sessionStorage, and IndexedDB changes in real-time.
 ```

 Copy this prompt to quickly get AI assistance with Console Log Pipe integration!